The 80s – A Decade Like No Other [Embracing Nostalgia]

 • Shoulder Pads

-Most of the below sayings were from famous movies in the 80s filmed in southern California, and many of the John Hughes films made back then.
+Most of the sayings below were from famous movies filmed in southern California in the 1980s, including many of the John Hughes films made then.
 Others were popular urban terms that made their way into the mainstream.

 • Fer Sure